 United Healthcare/PacifiCare of Colorado — 800-516-3344

-* In addition to typical health insurance, these insurance carriers are known to offer Limited Benefits Plans, which we do not always accept.
+* In addition to typical health insurance, these insurance carriers are known to offer Limited Benefits Plans, which do not always operate like traditional insurance.

 Medicare